DrikaRenee/Data-Analysis-Portfolio/Google Cert Capstone/Readme.md

 ## Process

 After importing data, the data was checked for any anomalies.
-The following columns were omitted due to non-relevance: key, speachiness, acousticness, intrummentalness, liveness, time_signature, modality.
+The following columns were omitted due to non-relevance: key, speachiness, acousticness, instrumentalness, liveness, time_signature, modality.

 ## Analyze